-Getting around Cape Town is easy.
-The city centre is compact, large natural landmarks make for easy orientation, and the surrounding suburbs are a short distance from the central business district.
-Expats should be warned, however, that the city has bad morning traffic, and there are limited options when it comes to public transport.
+Getting around Cape Town is relatively easy, at least in terms of navigation.
+The city centre is compact, and large natural landmarks make for easy orientation.
+Additionally, the surrounding suburbs are a short distance from the central business district.

 There are no subways, and metered taxis are expensive.
-Trains can be unsafe and, of the two bus services operating in the city, only one of them approaches international standards and has limited coverage.
-Cape Town can be conquered on foot during the day but there are trouble spots and walking at night is not a good idea in many areas.
+Trains can be unsafe and unreliable and, of the two bus services operating in the city, only one of them approaches international standards and has limited coverage.
+Cape Town can be conquered on foot during the day, but there are trouble spots, and walking at night is not a good idea in many areas.

 Public transport in Cape Town